 Or, consider other cards for 50,000 or more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 The Chase Sapphire rewards you get via Chase Ultimate Rewards points are among the most useful around for travel rewards, but with so many options they can be confusing to figure out.
-From transfer partners to sharing points, and the best ways to use your points, here’s a guide to everything you need to know regarding Ultimate Rewards points if you have a Chase Sapphire Preferred or other Ultimate Rewards card from Chase like the Sapphire Reserve or Ink Plus Business Card.
+From transfer partners to sharing points, and the best ways to use your points, here’s a guide to everything you need to know regarding Ultimate Rewards points if you have a Chase Sapphire Preferred or other Ultimate Rewards card from Chase like the Sapphire Reserve or Ink Business Preferred Card.

 There are 3 ways to use your Ultimate Rewards points from a Chase Sapphire Preferred, Reserve, or Ink Plus card for travel: